-Budgeted cost: £119,149
+Budgeted cost: £110,150

 Activity Evidence that supports this approach Challenge number(s) addressed Parent/Carer Workshops for Phonics Parent/carer workshops to support targeted families with strategies for Phonics and provide packs of resources 4, Engaging with the NTP programme to provide academic mentoring with a focus on Phonics and Reading for pupils whose education has been most impacted by the pandemic in Key Stage 1 and 2.
-Tuition targeted at specific needs and knowledge gaps can be an effective method to support low attaining pupils or those falling behind, both one-to-one: One to one tuition EEF (educationendowmentfoundation.org.uk) And in small groups: Small group tuition Toolkit Strand Education Endowment Foundation EEF Phonics approaches have a strong evidence base indicating a positive impact on pupils, particularly from disadvantaged backgrounds.
-Targeted phonics interventions have been shown to be more effective when delivered as regular sessions over a period up to 12 weeks: https://educationendowmentfoundation.org.uk/education-evidence/teaching-learning-toolkit/phonics Phonics Toolkit Strand Education Endowment Foundation EEF 3, 6 Employ X 3 ELSA (Emotional Literacy Support Assistants) working with small groups and 1:1 with pupils.
-Delivering for example: Emotional Literacy Sand Play Drawing and Talking Therapies Bereavement Support The EEF states that 'Improvements appear more likely when social and emotional approaches are embedded into routine educational practices and supported by professional development and training for staff.
-In addition, the implementation of the programme and the degree to which teachers are committed to the approach appear to be important There is extensive evidence associating childhood social and emotional skills with improved outcomes at school and in later life (e.g., improved academic performance, attitudes, behaviour and relationships with peers): 4,
+Tuition targeted at specific needs and knowledge gaps can be an effective method to support low attaining pupils or those falling behind, both one-to-one: One to one tuition EEF (educationendowmentfoundation.org.uk) And in small groups: Small group tuition Toolkit Strand Education Endowment Foundation EEF Phonics approaches have a strong evidence base indicating a positive 3, 6 impact on pupils, particularly from disadvantaged backgrounds.
+Targeted phonics interventions have been shown to be more effective when delivered as regular sessions over a period up to 12 weeks: https://educationendowmentfoundation.org.uk/education-evidence/teaching-learning-toolkit/phonics Phonics Toolkit Strand Education Endowment Foundation EEF Employ X 3 ELSA (Emotional Literacy Support Assistants) working with small groups and 1:1 with pupils.
+The EEF states that 'Improvements appear more likely when social and emotional approaches are embedded into routine educational practices and supported by professional development and training for staff.
+In 4,